 Build a robust transferable skillset based on research-led teaching, where you’ll learn from renowned academics in a variety of fields.
 You’ll enjoy a blend of practical and theoretical study, working in groups and individually with one-to-one support from your own Personal Advisor.

 You’ll study in a brand new, purpose designed building, where £20 million worth of investment is providing state-of-the-art equipment and facilities, including collaboration and research spaces.

-This four year programme will equip you with the knowledge and experience you need to build a career in an exciting, fast-moving sector, where real-world skills shortages present numerous opportunities for ambitious graduates.
+This four year degree will equip you with the knowledge, skills and experience you need to build a career in an exciting, fast-moving sector, where real-world skills shortages present numerous opportunities for ambitious graduates.
 Pursue your interest in the dynamic field of Electronic Engineering at Royal Holloway.

-- A degree programme structured to develop ingenuity, invention and product development skills.
+- A degree course structured to develop ingenuity, invention and product development skills.

 - Enjoy a blend of practical and theoretical study, working in groups and individually with one-to-one support from your own Personal Tutor.

 - On your third year placement you will develop your skills and gain an insight into industry.